 Solicitors Disciplinary Tribunal proceedings

-If the application proceeds to a substantive hearing, it will be heard before a panel of three, two solicitor members of the SDT and a lay member.
+If the application proceeds to a substantive hearing, it will be heard before a panel of three; two solicitor members of the SDT and a further lay member.
 The hearing proceeds in a similar fashion to civil court hearings, although the style is very different.
-Depending whether allegations are contested or evidence is disputed you may give evidence and be cross-examined.
+Where allegations are contested or evidence is disputed it is likely that you will give oral evidence and be cross-examined.

-Our three-strong team has many years’ experience of representing solicitors and firms before the SDT.
-We conduct our advocacy in-house, ensuring your case is handled by someone who is an experienced specialist, understands the nuances of your case and cares about the outcome.
+Our specialist three-strong team has many years of experience representing solicitors and firms in SDT proceedings.
+We conduct most of our advocacy in-house, ensuring that your case is handled by someone who is an experienced specialist, understands the nuances of your case and cares about the outcome.
 There are likely to be cost savings too.

 We believe that we have an excellent record in defending solicitors.
-We’ve achieved that by understanding when to admit and mitigate, and when to defend.
-Litigation at the SDT requires a very different style from court litigation; get your response wrong, and you’ll not be able to demonstrate insight, likely to increase the sanction.
+We have the experience to understand when to admit and mitigate, and when to defend.
+Litigation at the SDT requires a very different style from court litigation; get your response wrong, and you won’t be able to demonstrate adequate insight, which is likely to increase your sanction.

 You’ll see our name on a number of SDT judgments published online.
-We’re consistently ranked in Chambers & Legal 500, as well as receiving a number of awards.
+We’re consistently ranked in Chambers & Legal 500, and have received a number of awards.
 If you’re still not sure, take a look at our testimonials page, or ask us to provide a reference.